armory/docs/content/en/docs/armory-admin/evaluate-artifacts-stage-enable.md

 - The `deploy.sh` script if you use the [Armory kustomize repo](https://github.com/armory/spinnaker-kustomize-patches) to help manage your Operator configurations
 - `kubectl -n <spinnaker-namespace> -f <operator-config>.yml​`

 ## Versions

 - v0.1.0 - Improved the user experience.
-Execution errors for the stage now display in the UI
+Execution errors for the stage now display in the UI.
 - v0.0.10 - Initial Release